sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/aws.md

 #### Instance type

 1. Select an appropriate instance type
-   * Use the [resource estimator](../resource_estimator.md) to find a good starting point for your deployment.
+   * Refer to the [resource estimator](../resource_estimator.md) to find a good starting point for your deployment

 #### Key pair (login)